Reptilian Behavior In Humans.

 I’ve always admired people willing to take a leap of faith and go for it, like quitting their job and moving to another country.

 Once people fear not surviving, the cerebrum fear center takes over, and we are at the mercy of its reactions to perceived threats.
-The News Media targets this part of the by telling us the latest tragedy or economic woes.
+The news media targets this part by telling us about the latest tragedies or economic woes.

 I. Evolutionary Roots: Reptile Behavior in Humans